jameslk/awesome-falsehoods/README.md

-# awesome-falsehoods
+# Awesome Falsehoods
-A list of articles about programming assumptions commonly made that aren't true.
+A curated list of awesome articles about falsehoods programmers make about things which are simply untrue.

 ## Time